alexfernandez/alexfernandez.github.io/2016/mib-five-years-later.md

 During the first half of 2012 we were busy writing and releasing our mobile apps, which again failed to revolutionize the way we travel.
-We had an external company to help us build the Android version, and Diego did the iOS port.
+We had an external company to help me build the Android version, and Diego did the iOS port.
 They were nicely done but were not widely used.